Associate of Applied Science (A.A.S.)

-- Math, science and ITE courses have specific time constraints.
+- Math, science and ITE courses have specific time limits.

 - All accepted students must have current CPR certification through the American Heart Association: BLS Healthcare Provider.
 Internet courses are not acceptable unless there is a supervised demonstration component.

-- Students must earn a minimum of a 2.0 GPA to be eligible to continue in the nursing program and may not have more than two attempts at any course.
+- Students must earn a minimum of a 2.0 GPA to be eligible to continue in the Nursing Program and may not have more than two attempts at any course.
 Students cannot remain in the program if they fail two (2) nursing courses.
 See the Nursing Student Handbook for all program policies and procedures.

 - Students are responsible for additional expenses mandated by the program and these include, but are not limited to: course materials, uniforms, lab kits, nursing equipment, current computer, hardware, software and internet.
 Expenses associated with the acceptance process are the burden of the student including, but not limited to: the criminal background check, drug screening, physical examination, etc.

 - Students may wish to consider the purchase of accident insurance and personal health insurance due to the inherent risk of exposure to disease.
 John Tyler Community College does not assume responsibility for accidents/incidents which occur in the clinical setting nor does it provide any student health services.
 The student assumes financial responsibility for accidents/incidents requiring medical attention.

-- It is the student’s responsibility to review all program materials, including materials found on this web page, and to stay current with the program requirements, policies and procedures.
+- It is the student’s responsibility to review all program materials, including the Nursing Program web site at www.jtcc.edu/nursing, and to stay current with the with the program requirements, policies and procedures.
 It is recommended that students read posted materials at least once a semester.